Ujstor/social-media-fastapi/README.md

 10. **Testing**: This part emphasizes writing effective tests for the API, working with Pytest, handling database interactions in tests, and testing user authentication.

-11. **Continuous Integration/Continuous Deployment (CI/CD) pipeline**: The final section of the project introduces CI/CD concepts, working with GitHub Actions, setting up jobs, managing environment variables, and deploying to Heroku and Ubuntu.
+11. **Continuous Integration/Continuous Deployment (CI/CD) pipeline**: The final section of the project introduces CI/CD concepts, working with GitHub Actions.